 City Council Approves New Downtown Reconstruction Project

-SAN ANGELO, TEXAS – The city council, in a 6-0 vote, has approved the adoption of a resolution for a new construction project, the Chadbourne Street Corridor Project, and the funding mechanisms proposed for the Project.
+SAN ANGELO, TX – The city council, in a 6-0 vote, has approved the adoption of a resolution for a new construction project, the Chadbourne Street Corridor Project, and the funding mechanisms proposed for the Project.

 The new Chadbourne Street Corridor Project is a new beautification and street repair effort from the City.
-The Project, Assistant City Manager Rick Weis explained, would be broken into three areas: U.S. Highway 67/277 (Houston Harte) to Harris Avenue, Harris Avenue to Concho River, and Concho River to Washington Drive.
+The Project, Assistant City Manager Rick Weise explained, would be broken into three areas: U.S. Highway 67/277 (Houston Harte) to Harris Avenue, Harris Avenue to Concho River, and Concho River to Washington Drive.

 The cost of the project, which includes both street motorized and non-motorized transportation alternatives, is estimated to cost approximately $19,901,00, if implemented within the next 1.5 years.
 Of this estimated $20 million, $6,118,352 is grant-eligible under the TxDot program, TA Set-Aside program.

 The TA Set-Aside Program provides funding to construct a variety of alternative transportation projects that improve mobility for non-motorized users and constructs on- and off-road pedestrian and bicycle accommodations.
 Furthermore, the TA Set-Aside Program, provides funding for construction of infrastructure for non-drivers to gain access to public transportation and safe 'Routes to School' infrastructure.
 However, if a city uses the TA Set-Aside Program, the project’s sponsor (the City) must commit to provide a local funding match of at least 20% of the allowable construction and department oversight costs.
 The sponsor must also submit to any allowable adjustment for authorized in-kind contribution.